SaviHera/lool/SETUP_GUIDE.md

 6. Click **Create**
 7. **Save the downloaded JSON file securely** - you'll need it for GitHub

-⚠️ **IMPORTANT**:
+⚠️ **SECURITY WARNING**:
 - Never commit this key to version control
 - Never share this key publicly
-- Store it securely and delete after adding to GitHub Secrets
+- Store it securely and delete local copy after adding to GitHub Secrets

 ---

 ## GitHub Secrets Configuration

-### Step 1: Add Firebase Service Account Secret
+### Add Firebase Service Account Secret

 1. Go to your GitHub repository
 2. Click **Settings** → **Secrets and variables** → **Actions**